MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/houdini.md

 ms.reviewer: v-brycho
 ---

-# Use SideFX Houdini to prepare 3D models for use in Dynamics 365 mixed-reality apps
+# Use SideFX Houdini to prepare 3D models for use in Dynamics 365 mixed-reality applications

 This tutorial provides step-by-step instructions that show you how to: